wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 		- #[[cs]] #[[pink]]
 	- -
 	- -
-	- Of course, some things may be easier to program in a particular language, but all languages are fundamentally equal with respect to computational power. #space
+	- Of course, some things may be easier to program in a particular language, but all languages are fundamentally equal with respect to computational power. #ñspace
 		- ([Location 566](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=566))
 	- -
 	- -
-	- Exhaustive enumeration is a search technique that works only if the set of values being searched includes the answer. #space
+	- Exhaustive enumeration is a search technique that works only if the set of values being searched includes the answer. #ñspace
 		- ([Location 1597](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=1597))
 		- #[[pink]]
 	- -